dapperlabs/nba-smart-contracts/README.md

 You also need to replace the `ADDRESS` placeholders with the actual Flow addresses that you want to import from.

+## How to run the automated tests for the contracts

+See the `lib/go` README for instructions about how to run the automated tests.

+## Instructions for creating plays and minting moments

 A common order of creating new Moments would be

 1. Creating new plays with `transactions/admin/create_play.cdc`.